Blood Sugar Test featured image showing glucometer, finger prick blood drop, and normal fasting range values.

 Supports Brain and Nervous System

 The brain relies almost entirely on glucose.
-Even a small drop in sugar can affect memory, attention, mood and coordination.
+Even mild fluctuations can affect concentration, alertness, coordination, and mood.

 Powers Physical Activity

-During exercise, muscles use stored and circulating glucose to generate strength and stamina.
+During physical activity, muscles use circulating glucose and stored glycogen to sustain strength and endurance.

 Maintains Metabolic Balance